syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 {% endhighlight %}

-## Adding FooterToolbarItem
+## Adding Toolbar Items to the Footer Toolbar

-The [`FooterToolbarItem`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfImageEditor.XForms.FooterToolbarItem.html) is placed on the bottom of the image editor, and you can customize the footer toolbar item using the [`Icon`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfImageEditor.XForms.ToolbarItem.html#Syncfusion_SfImageEditor_XForms_ToolbarItem_Icon) and [`Text`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfImageEditor.XForms.ToolbarItem.html#Syncfusion_SfImageEditor_XForms_ToolbarItem_Text) properties.
+The `ImageEditorToolbarItem` is placed on the bottom of the image editor, and you can customize the footer toolbar item using the `View` and `Name` properties.

 Refer to the following code snippet to customize footer toolbar item.